-What’s on at Marston Green Library in August
+What’s on at Marston Green Library in September

 Volunteers Wanted!
 We are looking for volunteer ICT buddies.
 Do you have spare time, good communication, listening skills and the ability to explain simple technical terms used in computing?
 We are looking for someone to deliver one-to-one coaching by helping to support library users to upgrade or improve their ICT skills.
-Contact the library for more details
+Contact the library for more details.

-Councillor Advice Surgery….Saturday, August 2, 10.30am-12.00pm
+Councillor Advice Surgery….Saturday, September 6, 10.30am-12.00pm

 Drop in service for advice and information

 Marston Green Police Beat Surgery